Spring Hill in Maury County, Tennessee — The American South (East South Central)

 of the Interior

 Location.
 35° 44.932′ N, 86° 55.893′ W. Marker is in Spring Hill, Tennessee, in Maury County.
-Marker is at the intersection of Main Street (U.S. 31) and Ferguson Road, on the left when traveling south on Main Street.
+It is at the intersection of Main Street (U.S. 31) and Ferguson Road, on the left when traveling south on Main Street.
 Touch for map.
 Marker is at or near this postal address: 5344 Main St, Spring Hill TN 37174, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Martin Cheairs Home (within shouting distance of this marker); Ewell Farm (approx. 0.2 miles away); Spring Hill, Tennessee ~ November 29, 1864 (approx. 0.2 miles away); The Town of Spring Hill, Tennessee (approx. 0.2 miles away); Ritter-Morton Cottage (approx. 0.2 miles away); Grace Episcopal Church (approx. 0.3 miles away); William Banks Caperton (approx. 0.3 miles away); Nashville and Decatur Railroad (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Martin Cheairs Home (within shouting distance of this marker); Ewell Farm (approx. 0.2 miles away); Spring Hill, Tennessee ~ November 29, 1864 (approx. 0.2 miles away); The Town of Spring Hill, Tennessee (approx. 0.2 miles away); Ritter-Morton Cottage (approx. 0.2 miles away); Grace Episcopal Church (approx. 0.3 miles away); William Banks Caperton (approx. 0.3 miles away); Nashville and Decatur Railroad (approx. half a mile away).
 Touch for a list and map of all markers in Spring Hill.

 Regarding Spring Hill Presbyterian Church.
 Excerpt from the National Register nomination: